Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 -   In the description field of the pull request, please include a link to the JIRA ticket.

-Note that, for some trivial changes it is not required to create corresponding JIRA tickets before submitting the pull requests.
+Note that for some minor changes it is not required to create corresponding JIRA tickets before submiting the pull requests.
 For instance:

 -   For pull requests that only address typos or formatting issues in source code, you can prefix the titles of your pull requests with "[SMALLFIX]", for example: